b08x/sift-toolbox-report-builder/README.md

     docker-compose up --build
     ```

-    This will build the images and start the frontend and backend services.
+    This will build the images and start the frontend and backend services, including the pgvector database for storing SIFT analyses and conversation history.

 ## Development